MrCerealGuy/Stonecraft/doc/Manual.md

 The main isotopes of interest are U-235 and U-238.
 U-235 is good at sustaining a nuclear chain reaction, because when a U-235 nucleus is bombarded with a neutron it will usually fission (split) into fragments.
 It is therefore described as "fissile".
 U-238, on the other hand, is not fissile: if bombarded with a neutron it will usually capture it, becoming U-239, which is very unstable and quickly decays into semi-stable (and fissile) plutonium-239.

 Inconveniently, the fissile U-235 makes up only about 0.7% of natural uranium, almost all of the other 99.3% being U-238.
 Natural uranium therefore doesn't make a great nuclear fuel.
-(In real life there are a small number of reactor types that can use it, but technic doesn't have such a reactor.)
+(In real life there are a small number of reactor types that can use it, but Technic doesn't have such a reactor.)
 Better nuclear fuel needs to contain a higher proportion of U-235.

 Achieving a higher U-235 content isn't as simple as separating the U-235 from the U-238 and just using the required amount of U-235.
 Because U-235 and U-238 are both uranium, and therefore chemically identical, they cannot be chemically separated, in the way that different elements are separated from each other when refining metal.
 They do differ in atomic mass, so they can be separated by centrifuging, but because their atomic masses are very close, centrifuging doesn't separate them very well.
 They cannot be separated completely, but it is possible to produce uranium that has the isotopes mixed in different proportions.
 Uranium with a significantly larger fissile U-235 fraction than natural uranium is called "enriched", and that with a significantly lower fissile fraction is called "depleted".

 A single pass through a centrifuge produces two output streams, one with a fractionally higher fissile proportion than the input, and one with a fractionally lower fissile proportion.
 To alter the fissile proportion by a significant amount, these output streams must be centrifuged again, repeatedly.
 The usual arrangement is a "cascade", a linear arrangement of many centrifuges.
 Each centrifuge takes as input uranium with some specific fissile proportion, and passes its two output streams to the two adjacent centrifuges.
 Natural uranium is input somewhere in the middle of the cascade, and the two ends of the cascade produce properly enriched and depleted uranium.

-Fuel for technic's nuclear reactor consists of enriched uranium of which 3.5% is fissile.
+Fuel for Technic's nuclear reactor consists of enriched uranium of which 3.5% is fissile.
 (This is a typical value for a real-life light water reactor, a common type for power generation.)
 To enrich uranium in the game, it must first be in dust form: the centrifuge will not operate on ingots.
 (In real life uranium enrichment is done with the uranium in the form of a gas.)
 It is best to grind uranium lumps directly to dust, rather than cook them to ingots first, because this yields twice as much metal dust.
 When uranium is in refined form (dust, ingot, or block), the name of the inventory item indicates its fissile proportion.
 Uranium of any available fissile proportion can be put through all the usual processes for metal.

 A single centrifuge operation takes two uranium dust piles, and produces as output one dust pile with a fissile proportion 0.1% higher and one with a fissile proportion 0.1% lower.
 Uranium can be enriched up to the 3.5% required for nuclear fuel, and depleted down to 0.0%.
 Thus a cascade covering the full range of fissile fractions requires 34 cascade stages.
 (In real life, enriching to 3.5% uses thousands of cascade stages.
 Also, centrifuging is less effective when the input isotope ratio is more skewed, so the steps in fissile proportion are smaller for relatively depleted uranium.
 Zero fissile content is only asymptotically approachable, and natural uranium relatively cheap, so uranium is normally only depleted to around 0.3%.
 On the other hand, much higher enrichment than 3.5% isn't much more difficult than enriching that far.)